nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### B.4.1&ensp;Viewing recipes made in a given time frame

-1. View recipes with 3 recipes A, B and C that were made at least 1 minute apart from each other.
+1. View recipes made with past recipe usage records.

     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.